Visit and stay in Paris and its region: the traveller's kit

 Published on

 Schedules of the first and last metro?
 How to use night buses?
-Tips for buying your ticket?
+Tips for buying a ticket?
 Tips and tricks for a successful trip?
-It's the kit for the traveller in Île-de-France!
+In this article, you will find the essential information you need to get around in Île-de-France.

 - To enter the transport network : pay close attention to the pictograms and signage.
 Metro stations, bus stops, RER stations: everything is indicated in the streets!